babel-utils/babel-plugin-tester/README.md

       // be trimmed
       code: `
         function sayHi(person) {
-          return 'Hello ' + person + '!'
+          return 'Hello ' + person + '!';
         }
       `,
-      // This will take a jest snapshot.
+      // This will take a Jest snapshot.
 The snapshot will have both the source
       // code and the transformed version to make the snapshot file easier to
       // understand
       snapshot: true,